 Compliance

 Daiwa Securities Group has four Corporate Principles.
-They are “Building trust,” “Placing importance on personnel,” “Contributing to society,” and “Maintaining healthy earnings results.”
-The Group believes that compliance is a significant element for achieving these principles.
-The goal of the Group's compliance activities is not merely to “comply with laws and regulations,” but to earn the trust of customers, markets, society, and stakeholders.
+They are "Building trust," "Placing importance on personnel," "Contributing to society," and "Maintaining healthy earnings results."
+The Group believes that compliance is a significant element for achieving these principles as well as the Group's basic management policy, "Maximizing the value of customer assets," as described in the Medium-term Management Plan.
+The goal of the Group's compliance activities is not merely to "comply with laws and regulations," but to earn the trust of customers, markets, society, and stakeholders.

 Compliance System

-At Daiwa Securities, the Compliance Department monitors transactions and solicitation by sales branches, identifies challenges and issues, and visits sales branches to check their business status and provide instructions.
-The Department also regularly conducts on-site inspections.
-Moreover, it visits the work sites of headquarters departments and divisions directly, identifying issues and providing training support.
-The Customer Counseling Center, established within the Compliance Department, comprehensively handles customer feedback and complaints and reflects them in the business to improve customer satisfaction.
+At Daiwa Securities, Compliance Departments 1 and 2 monitor transactions and solicitation by sales branches, identify challenges and issues, and help the branches solve the identified issues.
+The Departments also regularly conduct on-site inspections.
+Moreover, they help the headquarters departments and divisions identify issues and provide them with training support.
+The Customer Counseling Center, established within Compliance Department 1, comprehensively handles customer feedback and complaints and reflects them in the business to improve customer satisfaction.

-One of Daiwa Securities' strengths lies in its stationing of full-time internal administrators at all sales branches.
-These internal administrators serve as Compliance Managers and work to improve the effectiveness of the PDCA cycle (plan, do, check, act) at each sales branch.
-They also cooperate closely with the Compliance Department in an effort to build a solid compliance system.
+Daiwa Securities stations full-time internal administrators at its sales branches.
+These internal administrators serve as Compliance Managers and work to build a solid compliance system.

 Daiwa Securities Group's Compliance Framework